ncou/Chiron-HttpExceptions/README.md

 throw new \Chiron\Http\Exception\Client\BadRequestHttpException();
 ```

-Throw an exception with previous exception and also http headers.
+Throw an exception with a custom message.

 ```php
 $e = new \Chiron\Http\Exception\Client\BadRequestHttpException("Invalid syntax !");